-

 - Grind finer and use a higher flow‑button (6–7)

-- Pull a slightly longer ratio shot, or use an acidity buffer.
+- Pull a slightly longer ratio shot

 - Lower brew pressure from 9 → 6 bar (VFiPP can force extra CO₂ into the cup, perceived as harshness)